Alcohol (drug): Pregnancy

 Ethanol is classified as a teratogen—a substance known to cause birth defects; according to the U.S. Centers for Disease Control and Prevention (CDC), alcohol consumption by women who are not using birth control increases the risk of fetal alcohol spectrum disorders (FASDs).
 This group of conditions encompasses fetal alcohol syndrome, partial fetal alcohol syndrome, alcohol-related neurodevelopmental disorder, static encephalopathy, and alcohol-related birth defects.
-The CDC currently recommends complete abstinence from alcoholic beverages for women of child-bearing age who are pregnant, trying to become pregnant, or are sexually active and not using birth control.
+The CDC currently recommends complete abstinence from alcoholic beverages for women of child-bearing age who are pregnant or trying to become pregnant.

 Peptic ulcer disease

 In patients who have a peptic ulcer disease (PUD), the mucosal layer is broken down by ethanol.
 PUD is commonly associated with the bacteria Helicobacter pylori, which secretes a toxin that weakens the mucosal wall, allowing acid and protein enzymes to penetrate the weakened barrier.
 Because alcohol stimulates the stomach to secrete acid, a person with PUD should avoid drinking alcohol on an empty stomach.
 Drinking alcohol causes more acid release, which further damages the already-weakened stomach wall.
-Complications of this disease could include a burning pain in the abdomen, bloating and in severe cases, the presence of dark black stools indicate internal bleeding.
+Complications of this disease could include a burning pain in the abdomen, bloating, and, in severe cases, the presence of dark black stools indicating internal bleeding.
 A person who drinks alcohol regularly is strongly advised to reduce their intake to prevent PUD aggravation.

 Allergic-like reactions

 Facial flushing.
 Before (left) and after (right) drinking alcohol.
 A 22-year-old East Asian man who is ALDH2 heterozygous showing the reaction.

-Ethanol-containing beverages can cause alcohol flush reactions, exacerbations of rhinitis and, more seriously and commonly, bronchoconstriction in patients with a history of asthma, and in some cases, urticarial skin eruptions, and systemic dermatitis.
+Ethanol-containing beverages can cause alcohol flush reactions, exacerbations of rhinitis, and, more seriously and commonly, bronchoconstriction in patients with a history of asthma, and in some cases, urticarial skin eruptions, and systemic dermatitis.
 Such reactions can occur within 1–60 minutes of ethanol ingestion, and may be caused by: